indirectDirectEnumeration69/SERVER-SOCKETBOT-COMMS-TO-CLIENT/SocketBot/README.md

-Need to fix and enhance(reliability of success:
+Need to fix and enhance(reliability of success):
 -
-_
+-

 Handling and catching logical issues for permanent upkeep of functionality:
 -